myspaghetti/macos-virtualbox/README.md

 Tested on `bash` and `zsh` on [Cygwin](https://cygwin.com/install.html).
 Works on macOS, CentOS 7, and Windows.
 Should work on most modern Linux distros.

 macOS Catalina (10.15), Mojave (10.14), and High Sierra (10.13) currently supported.
-The virtual machine may be upgraded to the latest Big Sur (11) version through Software Update.
+The virtual machine may be upgraded to the latest Big Sur (11.X.X) version through Software Update.

 ## Documentation

-Documentation can be viewed by executing the command `./macos-guest-virtualbox.sh documentation`
+Documentation can be viewed by executing command `./macos-guest-virtualbox.sh documentation`

 The majority of the script is either documentation, comments, or actionable error messages, which should make the script straightforward to inspect and understand.